xolox/python-verboselogs/README.rst

    :target: https://coveralls.io/r/xolox/python-verboselogs?branch=master

-The verboselogs_ package extends Python's logging_ module to add the log levels VERBOSE_, NOTICE_, and SPAM_:
+The verboselogs_ package extends Python's logging_ module to add the log levels NOTICE_, SPAM_, SUCCESS_ and VERBOSE_:

-- The VERBOSE level sits between the predefined INFO and DEBUG levels.
 - The NOTICE level sits between the predefined WARNING and INFO levels.
 - The SPAM level sits between the predefined DEBUG and NOTSET levels.
+- The SUCCESS level sits between the predefined WARNING and ERROR levels.
+- The VERBOSE level sits between the predefined INFO and DEBUG levels.

 The code to do this is simple and short, but I still don't want to copy/paste it to every project I'm working on, hence this package.
 It's currently tested